zabrinatan/lose-it-client/README.md

 * Login with your credentials
 * Search for recipes
 * Add them to your favourites
-* Add your recipes into your mealpalan table
+* Add your recipes into your mealplan table

 Technologies used:
 * Ruby on Rails